Skip to main content

 1 COLLEGE GREEN

-Daniel Faas is Professor in Sociology (full professor), Director of the PhD programme, and founding Director of the MSc Comparative Social Change (an inter-institutional partnership and joint degree programme with University College Dublin).
+Daniel Faas is Professor in Sociology (full professor), Director of Postgraduate Studies, and founding Director of the MSc Comparative Social Change (an inter-institutional partnership and joint degree programme with University College Dublin).
 Born in Pforzheim, Professor Faas has lived and worked in Germany, the UK, Greece, USA and Ireland.
 He has held Visiting Professorships at Monash University Migration and Inclusion Centre (2024), University of South Australia, Adelaide (2024), Beijing Foreign Studies University (2018), University of the Philippines Diliman (2018), Universidade de São Paulo (2017) and University College London, Institute of Education.
 He is a graduate of the University of Cambridge (PhD, MPhil), University of Stuttgart (MA) and Trinity College Dublin (MA jo).
 His research and teaching interests are in the sociology of migration with specific emphasis on the intersection of migration and education.
 His work focuses on youth identities in relation to immigrant integration, national identity, multiculturalism and social cohesion, religion and schooling in Ireland and Europe, curriculum design and development, as well as comparative case study methodologies.
 He has published widely on these topics in high-impact peer-reviewed international journals, as well as a sole-authored monograph (Negotiating Political Identities: Multiethnic Schools and Youth in Europe).
 In 2015, Professor Faas was elected to Fellowship of Trinity College Dublin in recognition of his scholarship and research achievements and his contribution to College and to the School.
 Daniel Faas is winner of the Trinity Global Engagement Award (2016) in recognition of outstanding global relationship building, collaboration, outreach and cultural understanding, winner of the Provost's Teaching Award at Trinity College Dublin (2012) in recognition of his contribution in the pursuit of teaching excellence and innovation, and recipient of the 2009 European Sociological Association award for best journal article.
 Professor Faas served as an elected Board Member (2019-22), University Council Member (2012-18) and Head of Department of Sociology (2012-16) at Trinity College Dublin.
 He was Fulbright-Schuman Fellow in the Department of Sociology at UC Berkeley (2009) and Marie Curie Research Fellow at the Hellenic Foundation for European and Foreign Policy in Athens (2006-2008).
-At Trinity, Professor Faas has served as College Tutor, inaugural Director of Global Relations in the School of Social Sciences and Philosophy (2010-15), Member of the College International Committee (2012-18), Member of the Equality Committee (2016-17), and Convenor/Champion of the university-wide interdisciplinary research theme "Identities in Transformation" (2018-21).
+At Trinity, Professor Faas has served as College Tutor, inaugural Director of Global Relations in the School of Social Sciences and Philosophy (2010-15), Member of the College International Committee (2012-18), Member of the Equality Committee (2016-17), and Convenor/Champion of the interdisciplinary research theme "Identities in Transformation" (2018-21).
 He has been strongly involved in the university's Global Relations Strategy development and implementation, including chairing a Task Force on Mobility leading to the publication of a policy report on "Barriers to Inward and Outward Student Mobility" (2013), developing an International Foundation Programme (2015), as well as international student recruitment and partnership building delegations in India, China, Brazil and the Philippines (since 2012).
-Externally, Professor Faas has acted as expert evaluator and panel vice-chair for the Research Executive Agency (REA) and the European Education and Culture Executive Agency (EACEA) of the European Commission, as well as the following national funding agencies: Research Promotion Foundation of Cyprus; Swiss National Science Foundation; Qatar National Research Fund; Foundation for Science and Technology in Portugal; Luxembourg National Research Fund; Research Council of Finland; Research Council of Norway; Social Sciences and Humanities Research Council of Canada; Italian Ministry of Education, University and Research; Israel Science Foundation; National Science Centre Poland; Volkswagen Foundation; and the Slovak Research and Development Agency.
+Externally, Professor Faas has acted as expert evaluator and panel vice-chair for the Research Executive Agency (REA) and the European Education and Culture Executive Agency (EACEA) of the European Commission, and the following national funding agencies: Research Promotion Foundation of Cyprus; Swiss National Science Foundation; Qatar National Research Fund; Foundation for Science and Technology in Portugal; Luxembourg National Research Fund; Research Council of Finland; Research Council of Norway; Social Sciences and Humanities Research Council of Canada; Italian Ministry of Education, University and Research; Israel Science Foundation; National Science Centre Poland; Volkswagen Foundation; the Slovak Research and Development Agency; and the Czech Science Foundation.

 Case-study research Citizenship Community and School Relations Comparative Education Comparative Sociology Educational Planning/Policy Ethnicity & Nationalism in Central Europe EU developments European minority cultures and identities Globalisation Identity politics and social change Knowledge Based Society Migration Migration and Employment Multicultural Education Multiculturalism Qualitative methodologies Race and ethnic studies Social Policy Teacher Education Issues